CDrummond/music-similarity/README.md

 `shuffle` if set to `1` will cause extra tracks to be located, this list shuffled, and then the desired `count` tracks taken from this shuffled list.

-The API will use Musly to get the similarity between all tracks and each seed track, and sort this by similarity (most similar first).
-The Essentia attributes are then used to filter out some tracks (e.g. by checking BPM, etc.).
+The API will use Musly and/or Essentia to get the similarity between all tracks and each seed track, and sort this by similarity (most similar first).
+The Essentia attributes may then used to filter out some tracks (e.g. by checking BPM, etc.).
 Initially the API will ignore tracks from the same artist or album of the seed tracks (and any previous in the list, any albums from the (e.g.) 25 `previous` tracks, or albums from the last (e.g.) 15 `previous` tracks).
 If, because of this filtering, there are less than the requested amount then the highest similarity tracks from the filtered-out lists are chosen.

 Metadata for tracks is stored in an SQLite database, this has an `ignore` column which if set to `1` will cause the API to not use this track if it is returned